turingschool-examples/custom-cakery/README.md

 [your-gh-username].github.io/custom-cakery/public/landing.html
 ```

+## Submission
+Submit your project <a href="https://forms.gle/XQpLLhwDxPovSEtw5" target="\__blank">here</a> by 9AM on Tuesday, Feb 18th.

 ## Evaluation/Rubric

 ### Pass
 - 100% passing accessibility audit (you will need to have your project deployed to GH pages in order to run an audit)
 - Site can be navigated using a keyboard only
 - Site can be fully navigated using a screen reader
-- Content is readable, usuable and looks good on all screen sizes
+- Content is readable, usable and looks good on all screen sizes